sini/nixkraken/docs/src/dev/themes.md

 ### Add new themes

-To add a new theme, the most simple way is to copy one of the existing themes (single or multiple variants, based on your needs), and modify it for the new theme.
+The simplest approach is to copy an existing theme with a similar variant pattern (single vs multiple) and adapt it.

 > [!WARNING]
 >
-> Be aware that multiple GitKraken themes cannot use the same filename, since when installed together they will overwrite each other.
+> GitKraken theme filenames must be unique across installed themes.
+If two themes install the same filename, they will overwrite each other.

+Recommended checklist:

+- [ ] Choose a base (single or multiple variants) theme as template
+- [ ] Update `name`, `version`, `src` and `meta`
+- [ ] Update `themePath` (single variant themes only)
+- [ ] Update `defaultVariants` list (multiple variants themes only)
+- [ ] Ensure the JSONC files are copied from the correct source location to `$out`
+- [ ] [Build the themes][loc-build] to validate your theme

 ### Updating themes

-When a theme has a new release, here are the steps to follow:
+When a theme releases a new version:

-- ensure that the location of the theme files didn't change within the source repository
-  - in such case, the theme derivation should be updated accordingly
-- ensure that the name of the theme files didn't change within the source repository
-  - in such case, the theme derivation should be updated accordingly
-- update the `version` attribute of the theme derivation
+- bump the version attribute
-- update the `hash` attribute used by the `src` fetcher (most likely `fetchFromGitHub`):
+- update the src fetcher hash (e.g., for [`fetchFromGitHub`][nixpkgs-manual-fetchfromgh])
-  - the most simple way is to [set the `hash` to an empty string][nixpkgs-manual-src-hash]
-  - build the theme (it will fail, this is expected)
+  - easiest path: set `hash = ""` per the [manual][nixpkgs-manual-src-hash]
-  - copy the expected hash provided by the error message into the derivation
+  - build once (expected to fail), copy the reported hash into the derivation
+- verify file locations in the source repository
+  - if paths changed, update the derivation's `installPhase` accordingly
+- verify file names in the source repository
+  - if names changed, update the derivation's accordingly (`themePath` or `defaultVariants`)
+- rebuild and verify the passthru still matches the installed filenames
-- [commit, push, PR][doc-contrib-gitflow]
+- [Commit, push, open PR][doc-contrib-gitflow].